 Here are the scariest costumes according to ChatGPT for Lancs Halloween

-The leaves are dropping, the air is cold, the uni students are afflicted with Freshers’ flu.
+The leaves are dropping, the air is cold, and the Lancs uni students are afflicted with Freshers’ flu.

-If you are anything like myself, you are one for the pop-culture, stupid costumes rather than overly scary or “realistic horror” outfits.
-That’s why for this article we are consulting everyone’s favourite generative AI ChatGPT to decide once and for all which is the scariest.
+If you are anything like me, you are one for the pop-culture-based, stupid costumes rather than overly scary or “realistic horror” outfits.
+That’s why, for this article, I am consulting everyone’s favourite generative AI, ChatGPT, to decide once and for all which is the scariest.

 Art the Clown (Terrifier)